kubernetes-study-guide/Kubernetes-Study-Guide/Section-07-Helm/01_Getting-Started-with-Helm/README.md

 helm get hooks release-name
 ```

-A helm chart comes with a set of default values, you print these defaults:
+A helm chart comes with a set of default values, you can print these defaults:

 ```bash